 It was available in 1.3 as well as 1.6 liter engines with manual and CVT transmission options and did quite well in terms of sales up until 2007/08.
 The DMMC Lancer is obviously one of the few cars that we wish to see running on our roads as a brand new car.

-Kia had a couple of shots in our market during the previous two decades, among which the Sportage remained their most popular offering.
+Before making their comeback having teamed up with Lucky Group, Kia had a couple of shots in our market during 90s and 2000s.
+Among the models that were introduced, Sportage remained their most popular offering.
 The Kia Sportage powered with a 2.0 liter engine was a proper 4×4 vehicle and was available at half the price of other similar vehicles available back then.

 With its decent looks, and smaller yet practical size, the Sportage remained an ideal low budget 4×4 option and it would be no better to see it running on our roads again.